Sirilpy Python Module API 0.7.41 Reference

 Bases: SirilError

 Raised when a method requires an image to be loaded but no image is loaded.
+These exceptions are often recoverable and should therefore be handled before generically handling other SirilError types that are considered fatal.

 exception sirilpy.exceptions.NoSequenceError(message='No Siril sequence loaded')